-Rigid supports, such as wood, are best for wax painting technique, but flexible supports, such as canvas and paper can also be used.
-Ceracolors can be applied onto other materials, such as ceramics, glass, metal or plastic.
+Rigid supports, such as wood, are best for wax painting techniques, but flexible supports, such as canvas and paper can also be used.
+Ceracolors can be applied to other materials, such as ceramics, glass, metal or plastic.

 Ceracolors are made with a blend of waxes microemulsified in water.
 Wax is soft with low scratch resistance so works require care when handling and storing.

 Water-soluble wax paint is durable, as attested by the present state of preservation of Roman and Roman-Egyptian paintings of the first century in many museums throughout the world.